Understanding Strata Fees: Costs, Inclusions and Benefits

 The Ultimate Guide to Strata Fees

-Strata fees are mandatory contributions paid by owners with properties located in a unit, villa, townhouse or duplex complex.
-The amount paid can vary from building to building.
-A low levy may seem attractive when buying a property, but it may mean there won't be enough to cover future repairs.
+Strata fees are mandatory contributions paid by property owners within complexes such as units, villas, townhouses or duplexes, and will likely vary from building to building.
+A low levy may seem attractive to prospective buyers, however, it may not actually be enough to cover all future repairs.

-With more Australians tipped to be living in a building with a strata scheme in the future, we’ve put together a guide to understanding what the fees will and won’t cover.
+With more Australians tipped to be living in a building with a strata scheme in the future, LJ Hooker have compiled a comprehensive guide to understanding strata fees, answering questions like:

 • What are strata fees?